DevDuque/VideoPlatform/README.md

 - GraphQl

 ## 💻 Project
-VideoPlatform is a application based on Rocketseat's videos.
+VideoPlatform is an application that allows us to create new subscribers to watch videos that the developer chooses

 ## 🎓 Rocketseat
  We have created a dedicated environment so that programmers and programmers can connect with opportunities, study and grow in careers through a complete and continuous learning journey.